FREQUENTLY ASKED QUESTIONS: REGARDING TIMBER FLOORING.

 Answer: Yes, under floor heating will not affect the qualities of these brands

-Yes, and remember to place a rug in front of the sink be careful when replacing the appliances, such as dishwasher, that they fit, as most floors are 15/18mm higher with the under felt, after installation
+Answer: Yes, remember to place a rug in front of the sink be careful when replacing the appliances, such as dishwasher, that they fit, as most floors are 15/18mm higher with the under felt, after installation

 Answer: Yes, it can be repaired by either removing the damaged floorboards and replaced with new, or in some cases with minor scratches, these can be touched up with a special marker pen.

 Answer: Timber is only as strong as the species itself.
 The JANKA test (determines how hard a surface is) it refers to Oak as approximately 1360 hardness with very high durability, this makes for a durable floor, however, as with all species of timber floors, it can be indented or scratched.
 It is our subjective view that a real timber floor ages with beauty in time, no matter how many scars it bears.
+You also need to understand that you walk on the coating , not the timber, todays coatings which have been applied in a factory are extremely hard & durable and should last at least 25 years

 Question: Is it necessary to acclimatize timber floors?